spine-examples/Pingh/README.md

 2. Grant the `Logs Writer` and `Monitoring Metric Writer` roles to the Compute Engine instance's service account, and ensure that the `cloud-platform` OAuth scope is enabled.
-  This is required to enable the Ops agent to write data to Cloud Logging.
+  This is required to enable the Ops Agent to write data to Cloud Logging.

 3. [Configure][gcloud-ops-agent-configuration] the agent.
 The configuration can be found in `server/src/main/resources/logging/config.yaml` file.

-The Ops agent also allows sending virtual machine metrics to Cloud Monitoring, but this feature is disabled in the configuration file.
+The Ops Agent also allows sending virtual machine metrics to Cloud Monitoring, but this feature is disabled in the configuration file.

 ## Testing